Wednesday, April 27, 2011

 3. Add sausage and cook, turning occasionally until browned on both sides, 3 to 5 minutes.

-7. Add green onions, bell peppers, asparagus, salt & pepper and 3 cups cheese and stir until well blended.
+6. In another large bowl, whisk together eggs and milk.
+Add green onions, roasted red bell peppers, cooked asparagus, salt & pepper and 3 cups cheese and stir until well blended.

-8. Transfer to prepared baking dish, cover with plastic wrap.
+8. Cover with plastic wrap.

 9. Refrigerate at least 4 hours or overnight.